REFINING TECHNOLOGY WORKSHOP

 - Alternative FCC operations

 Often in an organization, highly experienced engineers are too busy with other important assignments to organize and keep current the information needed to train new engineers in such subjects as refining technologies.
 In our workshops, we cover some 30 technologies comprising the onsite processes.
 It is a priority for us to see that the information is always up to date.
 In many instances, process licensors have given us direct permission to use their data and graphics.
-While these are not design courses, we do provide information on key metallurgy and operating and engineering challenges, debottlenecking techniques and hints on preferred process design philosophies for nonlicensed processes.
+While these are not design courses, we do provide information on key metallurgy and operating and engineering challenges, debottlenecking techniques and hints on preferred process design philosophies.
 We also explain how designs are optimized for non-licensed processes and hydroprocessing units.

 In our sessions, we provide spreadsheet models for solving problems typical in the refining business such as project justification, design and technical service activities.